rajastatwawadi/Micromouse/README.md

 ## Software Explanation

 Since the initial simulations were in python, we had to create data structures for the maze map and directions.
 We implemented flood fill as the final algorithm as it was the fastest comparitively and gave good results.

-How it works:
-The flood fill is an optimistic search algorithm that can help in solving mazes, it simulates water flooding a maze and reaching the goal and thus the name.

-It initially assumes that there are no walls and generates a first maze map using bfs/dfs.
-A maze map considers the goal as 0 and each preceding cell has value one more than the earlier cell.

 Example : ``` current_cell.value() = previous_cell.value()+1 ; ```